- Studying Law at Yale

 This Workshop is a two-unit, ungraded course.
 We meet weekly; preparation and attendance at these discussions is required for credit.
 If you need to miss a class, please be in touch with the professors in advance of the meeting.
 Students missing more than two sessions without permission will not receive credit.

-The readings for the workshop include both those listed on the syllabus as well as student postings.
+The readings for the Workshop include both those listed on the syllabus as well as student postings.
 Six times during the semester, students must post on “Inside Yale” a one-page reflection on readings — due NO LATER than 9 a.m. on the Monday mornings of the workshop — as well as send a set by email to the instructors.
 We will all use these readings to launch our weekly discussions.
 Each person seeking credit is responsible for posting at least six times in the semester, and a failure to do so on time results in receiving no credit.
-Readings are posted on the Liman Public Interest Program’s website: http://www.law.yale.edu/intellectuallife/workshopsyllabus.htm.
+Readings are posted on the Arthur Liman Center for Public Interest Law website: http://www.law.yale.edu/intellectuallife/workshopsyllabus.htm.
 Those interested in pursuing additional research for supervised analytic or substantial writing requirements should consult individually with the instructors.